pdbekkeruj/Neil_Bekker_V-CV/README.md

 <a id="top"></a>
-Navigate to a section of interest:
+Click on a section of interest:

 <a href="#professional-experience" onmouseover="this.style.color='blue'" onmouseout="this.style.color='black'">Professional Experience</a> |
 <a href="#education-and-training" onmouseover="this.style.color='blue'" onmouseout="this.style.color='black'">Education and Training</a> |